sund/HexBright/HexBright_Mine/SJSHexBrightFLEX_h/SJSHexLightFLEX_h_Version_History.md

 _with the hexbright.h library_

 I am adding more functions found in the hexbright.h to replace the code as possible while keeping the same features and functions.

+Noticed that the only thing broke is the inactivity timeout.

 Based on:
 Factory firmware for HexBright FLEX v2.4 Dec 6, 2012